Fenixin/Minecraft-Region-Fixer/README.rst

 Warning
 =======
-This program has been tested with a lot of worlds, but there may be bugs, so please, MAKE A BACKUP OF YOUR WORLD BEFORE RUNNING it, I'M NOT RESPONSIBLE OF WHAT HAPPENS TO YOUR WORLD.
+This program has been tested with a lot of worlds, but there may exist bugs, so please, MAKE A BACKUP OF YOUR WORLD BEFORE RUNNING it, I'M NOT RESPONSIBLE OF WHAT HAPPENS TO YOUR WORLD.
 Other way to say it is USE THIS TOOL AT YOUR OWN RISK.

-Think that you are playing with you precious saved games :P .
+Think that you are playing with your precious saved games :P .

 Good luck! :)